slackapi/java-slack-sdk/docs/guides/web-api-basics.md

 **slack-api-client** contains simple, easy-to-use, and flexibly configurable HTTP clients for making requests to Slack APIs.

 Before trying the samples on this page, you need to set up your Java project first.
-If you haven't done it yet, check the [API Client Installation]({{ site.url | append: site.baseurl }}/guides/web-api-client-setup) guide and follow the instructions there first.
+If you haven't done it yet, check the [API Client Installation]({{ site.url | append: site.baseurl }}/guides/web-api-client-setup) guide and follow the instructions there.

-## Initialize Slack Facade
+## Initialize Slack Object

 Everything in this library starts from a variety of instance methods in **com.slack.api.Slack** class.